nexiality/documentation/tipsandtricks/nexplainit.md

 - All tutorials **MUST NOT** use any EP products or applications as its target application.
 Since we are publishing these tutorials publicly, we need to be mindful of this.
 - All screencast or video submission must not be more than 10 minutes long.
-- Your tutorial topic might be the same as someone else's.
+- Your tutorial topic could be the same as someone else's.
 But it's up to you to make yours more interesting.
 - All submissions, whether selected as top 3 or not, will be upload to Nexial website.
 That way everyone can benefit from your effort!